zp20945/Group-project-CE903_HR/README.md

 ---

 ### `2.
 Time_Frequency_Features_Extraction.py`
-Extracts classical HRV features in the time and frequency domains from the filtered signals (e.g., SDNN, RMSSD, LF/HF ratio).
+Extracts classical HRV features in the time and frequency domains from the filtered signals.
 ---

 ### `3.
 PoincarePlos_Features_HR.py`
-Calculates non-linear HRV metrics from Poincaré plots:
+Plots poincaré plots and Calculates non-linear HRV metrics from Poincaré plots.
 ---

 ### `4. merging_all_features.py`